maopl/TransOpt-doc/_sources/usage/cli.rst

 .. code-block:: bash

-   python transopt/agent/run_cli.py [OPTIONS]
+   python PrismBO/agent/run_cli.py [OPTIONS]

-Where `[OPTIONS]` are the command-line arguments you can specify to customize the behavior of TransOPT.
+Where `[OPTIONS]` are the command-line arguments you can specify to customize the behavior of PrismBO.

 I. Command-Line Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^